Don’t let the shark die.

 I have rethought the ampersand mark, using a thinner line, a single color, strategic placement in the round shape including an unexpected bit of white space, resulting a distinctive stand-alone mark.
 I chose a new palette – a so-pink-it’s-almost-red color paired with black – as a fresh alternative of the reds and golds I’ve been using for so many years.
 Finally, I introduced a new font, Museo Slab 100 with slimmer lines, paired with Gotham again but also in a lighter weight.
 Overall, I think this new mark has a modern, sleek profile, is memorable and distinctive, and carries on with the previous visuals in a new way.

-I am also introducing a new tagline: Design Is Good.
+I also introduced a new tagline: Design Is Good.
 The basic definition of design, is a plan, or something created.
 Graphic design embodies both of those thoughts.
 Good design for someone like me is a way of life.
-I also posit that good design can improve daily experience in a multitude of small ways - from your dependable coffee maker, to your comfy ergonomic work chair to that website that made you smile.
+I also posit that good design can improve daily experience in a multitude of small ways – from your dependable coffee maker, to your comfy ergonomic work chair to that website that made you smile.
 Every good feeling, no matter how fleeting, counts for a lot.
-And that's good.
+And that’s good.
 Thank you to good design.

 Just like the shark, a brand should evolve with time.